Harry2166/Cube-Scrambler-and-Timer/README.md

 https://ruwix.com/the-rubiks-cube/notation/

 This project has three functions:
-- To give a scramble for the Rubik's Cube
+- To create a scramble for the Rubik's Cube
 - To have a timer for the Rubik's Cube
 - To store the times in a separate .txt file